HarryNash/learn-a-script/README.md

   - If I get it 100% correct then display a joyous gif and continue
   - If I get it 95%> correct then display a pleased gif with a git diff showing my mistake, conceal the git diff whilst there is new text in the box
   - If I get it <95% correct then display a sad gif with a git diff showing my mistake, conceal the git diff whilst there is new text in the box
+- Add label for textfield eg "Line 3/10"

+# Things this should have
 - Add a gear to configure whether we care about punctuation, case and minimum percentage correctness
 - Display time worked
 - Display total accuracy of first attempts
 - Display prev line, faded
-- Add label for textfield eg "Line 3/10"
 - Deploy it

 # Extras

 - Have a starter-mode where it displays a random selection of half the words